mixxxdj/manual/source/chapters/advanced_topics.rst

 <https://en.wikipedia.org/wiki/QtScript>`_ (aka Javascript/EMCAScript) functions
 stored in function library files, freeing Mixxx from a one-to-one MIDI mapping ideology.
-These user-created functions can then do anything desired with the MIDI event info such as have a single controller button simultaneously affect two or more Mixxx properties (“controls”,) adjust incoming control values to work better with Mixxx (scratching,) display a complex LED sequence, or even send messages to text displays on the controller.
+These user-created functions can then do anything desired with the MIDI event such as have a single controller button simultaneously affect two or more Mixxx properties (“controls”), adjust incoming control values to work better with Mixxx (scratching), display a complex LED sequence, or even send messages to text displays on the controller.

 For more information, go to `<http://mixxx.org/wiki/doku.php/midi_scripting>`_